hellbladex/FFXI_Addons/ffxideck/readme.md

-Put ffxideck.lua in a fodler inside your windower/addons make sure to load the addon launch the ffxideck.exe click settings to adjust some aspecs or deal with profiles
+Put ffxideck.lua in a folder inside your windower/addons make sure to load the addon launch the ffxideck.exe click settings to adjust some aspecs or deal with profiles